Embedding Guide

 )

 }The React adapter mounts and disposes for you and forwards events as props.
+Pass onError and/or errorFallback to handle a rejected mount (see Lifecycle hooks) instead of letting it surface as an unhandled rejection.
 For more control, drop down to the vanilla package.

 Vue adapter